ChefYeum/SkillSemanticMatching/README.md

 # SkillSemanticMatching
 Matching some skill names with LinkedIn skills (and a good excuse to use Julia)

-No feature vectors involved, purely by comparing strings of skill name.
+No feature vectors involved, purely by comparing strings of skill name using Levenshtein distance.

 ## Dependencies